 IETM - International network for contemporary performing arts presented three keynotes from the IETM Porto Plenary Meeting 2018 livestreamed on the commons-based peer produced HowlRound TV network at howlround.tv on Thursday 26 April, Friday 27 April, and Saturday 28 April.
 Share your impressions and join the conversation on Twitter by using the hashtag #IETMPorto.

-The IETM Porto Plenary Meeting brings together nearly 600 performing arts professionals from all over the world for discussions on how art relates to the processes of transforming centers of creation, dissemination and decision-making.
+The IETM Porto Plenary Meeting brought together nearly 600 performing arts professionals from all over the world for discussions on how art relates to the processes of transforming centers of creation, dissemination and decision-making.

-Watch the livestreams at howlround.tv
+Watch the livestreams at howlround.tv.

 “Other Centres” by Fernanda Silva, Creator and Performer, and Álvaro Domingues, Geographer.

 Thursday 26 April at 16:00 - 17:30 (Porto, London, UTC +1) / 17:00 - 18:30 (Paris, Berlin, UTC +2) / 15:00 - 16:30 UTC +0 / 12:00 - 13:30 (São Paulo, UTC -3) / 11:00 - 12:30 (New York, UTC -4)

 Eduardo Viveiros de Castro, the Brazilian anthropologist known for his attempt to decolonize thought, is the axe in this two fold opening, delivered in the format of a lecture performance by Fernanda Silva, founder of the activist Metaphor Teatro Galpao in Parnaiba, Brazil, and a keynote speech by Alvaro Domingues, Portuguese writer and geographer with a specific interest in the geography of social inequalities.